lguisadom/point-of-sale/README.md

 - **Java Version**: Updated to Java 21 for better performance and latest features
 - **Spring Boot**: Updated to 3.2.0 for full Java 21 compatibility
-- **Security**: Basic Spring Security configuration is present but commented out
+- **Security**: Basic Authentication implemented with database users
 - **JWT**: Mentioned in code but not completely implemented
 - **Tests**: More tests are needed to cover all functionality
 - **Documentation**: API is documented with Swagger/OpenAPI